copperhuh/SortDemon/README.md

 ## Appendix

 SORT DEMON is a visualizer of sorting algorithms.
-It is meant to be used as a tool for learning how the algorithms act and how they contrast from one another.
-I did not design it to accurately show the relative speed of the algorithms, since I deemed it would make the faster algorithms less “readable”.
+It is meant to be used as a tool for learning **how the algorithms act and how they contrast from one another**.
+I did **not** design it to accurately show the relative speed of the algorithms, since I deemed it would make the faster algorithms less “readable”.
 Please keep that in mind while using the site.

 ### About Algorithms

 There can be up to 9 algorithms running at the same time.
-If after adding a new algorithm, only its name appears, just click the reset or shuffle button to show it entirely.
-Also, note that removing an algorithm in the middle of the runtime can lead to some strange behavior that is also easily fixed with a reset or shuffle.
-Another thing - the more structurally complex algorithms (like the ones using recursion) have to run in their entirety before recreating their steps on the screen.
-I say that because that initial run in the background can lead to a slight lag when starting the visualization with a large array size and multiple of these complex algorithms.
+If after adding a new algorithm, only its name appears, just click the **reset** or **shuffle** button to show it entirely.
+Also, note that **removing an algorithm in the middle of the runtime** can lead to some strange behavior that is also easily fixed with a **reset** or **shuffle**.
+Another thing - the more structurally complex algorithms (like the ones using recursion) have to **run in their entirety** before recreating their steps on the screen.
+I say that because that initial run in the background can lead to a **slight lag** when starting the visualization with a **large array size** and **multiple of these complex algorithms**.

 ### About Descriptions

-I do not take credit for any of the descriptions’ contents - proper sources are linked at the bottom of each description.
-This is a personal project - the description functionality is just a feature that I thought would be nice to implement and thought that authentic articles would look better than some Lorem Ipsum boilerplate text.
+**I do not take credit for any of the descriptions’ contents** - proper sources are linked at the bottom of each description.
+This is a **personal project** - the description functionality is just a feature that I thought would be nice to implement and thought that authentic articles would look better than some Lorem Ipsum boilerplate text.
 I strongly recommend everyone to visit the websites from which I go the articles - all of them are great resources for learning computer science-related topics.

 ## Author